poldham/opsrdev/README.md

 ops\_biblio uses the aggregate() function in its final step and this generates a warning.

 Note that some issues require clarification in future work (notably the number of applicants/inventors per record).
 At present ops\_biblio appears to parse only one of the inventor or applicant names from a sequence.
 This therefore requires more work to capture and concatenate the names in a record.
-The same is true in the case of IPC/CPC codes where the sequence data requires preprocessing and concatenating to provide one field
+The same is true in the case of IPC/CPC codes where the sequence data requires preprocessing and concatenating to provide one field.

 Pulling it together with ops\_fetch\_biblio
 ===========================================